-This legislation came into force is 25th May 2018 and it was very difficult to ignore due to the deluge of “Security Policy update” emails that went out.
+This legislation came into force on 25th May 2018 and it was very difficult to ignore due to the deluge of “Security Policy update” emails that went out.
 You’ve updated your Security Policy and allocated roles and responsibilities, but now that the dust has settled, it’s time to think about how much work it will actually take to manage your data effectively over time.
-Do you have the right data management system to allow you to easily operate in this new environment?
+Do you have the right Laboratory Sample or CRM data management system to comply with GDPR that allows you to easily operate in this new environment?

 The legislation is new but the data management requirements aren’t!